-While the 34-year old believes journalism in Vancouver is “thriving,” and is thankful for the second lease on life, he also no longer has any illusions about future job security.
-“I started drafting resumes and I started emailing people at other news organization just to see what was out there, but there was 50 of us doing the same thing.
+While the 34-year-old believes journalism in Vancouver is “thriving,” and is thankful for the second lease on life, he also no longer has any illusions about job security.
+“I did start drafting resumes and I started emailing people at other news organizations just to see what was out there, but there was 50 of us doing the same thing.
 I was really worried about it,” Eagland says.
 “That was a rude awakening.”

 Enda Brophy, associate professor with the school of communication at Simon Fraser University, says that while he has not seen research specifically on the subject, he speculates that Vancouver’s affordability crisis has had a “tremendously negative” effect on young reporters, just as it has on the rest of their demographic cohort.

 “Junior reporters in the city are really caught in a double crisis,” notes Brophy.
 “The housing one, and that of precarious employment, which is an effect of broader political-economic dynamics and the specific crisis of the media sector in Canada.”